Jewelry Protection

 Fancy colored diamonds

-Fancy colored diamonds are rare and highly sought after.
-They are often used in high-end jewelry and are popular with collectors.
-Jennifer Lopez’s latest engagement ring from Ben Affleck features a green natural diamond and Blake Lively sports a massive pink diamond in her engagement ring.
-The most famous fancy colored diamond is the Hope Diamond, a 45.52-carat blue diamond that is one of the largest and most valuable diamonds in the world.
+Fancy colored diamonds are one of the rarer diamond types and are highly sought after.
+The fancy color diamond is a popular choice for high-end jewelry and wanted by most collectors.
+Here are some famous fancy color diamond engagement rings.
+Jennifer Lopez’s latest engagement ring from Ben Affleck features a green, natural diamond, and Blake Lively sports a massive pink diamond in her engagement ring.
+However, the most famous fancy colored diamond is the Hope Diamond, a 45.52-carat blue diamond that is one of the world’s largest and most valuable diamonds in the world.

 Treated diamonds

-If we can grow diamonds in a lab, can we make improvements to diamonds that came from a mine?
+If we can grow diamonds in a lab, can we improve diamonds that came from a mine?
 Yep, that’s where treated diamonds come in.
-Treated diamonds are natural diamonds that have been treated in a lab to enhance their color or clarity.
+Treated diamonds are natural diamonds treated in a lab to boost the diamond’s clarity or add color enhancement.
 A process called heat treatment improves the clarity and color of diamonds.
-Fracture filling involves filling the cracks and inclusions in the diamond with a substance to improve its clarity.
+Fracture filling involves filling the cracks and inclusions in the diamond with a substance to enhance its clarity.
 Gemologists can even change the color of a diamond using radiation.

 Like lab diamonds, some people don’t like the thought of their diamonds being anything but earth-made and natural.
-They don’t want anyone but mother nature tinkering with the structure of their diamond.
-Before purchasing a diamond, it’s standard policy that any treatment will be made known to you.
-Obtaining a GIA grading report is the best proof that a diamond has not been altered.
+They don’t want anyone but Mother Nature tinkering with the structure of their diamond.
+Before purchasing a diamond, it’s standard policy to inform you of any treatments.
+Obtaining a GIA grading report is the best proof of any diamond alterations.

 Suggested Read: Types of Diamond Clarity | BriteCo Jewelry Insurance